dmorrill10/dmorrill10.github.io/cv.md

 ## Currently

-Ph.D candidate at the [University of Alberta](https://www.ualberta.ca/) studying algorithmic game theory and reinforcement learning.
+Ph.D. candidate at the [University of Alberta](https://www.ualberta.ca/) studying algorithmic game theory and reinforcement learning.
 Graduating in Fall 2021.
 Seeking a research scientist position or post-doctoral fellowship in Edmonton, Alberta, Canada, or remote.